 This community facility and public library is envisioned to be a landmark destination that offers a wide variety of opportunities, both indoor and outdoor, for citizens to gather, connect and learn, and as a result, bring energy and vibrancy to Airdrie’s downtown.
 Currently, Airdrie has one of the highest used libraries per capita with approximately 90,000 visits annually.

-The new facility will take into consideration future growth as well as meeting the provincial standards and comparisons of similar sized libraries in Alberta with an estimated budget of $65M.
+The new facility will take into consideration future growth as well as meeting the provincial standards and comparisons of similar sized libraries in Alberta.

 Engagement activities with both facility stakeholders and residents were undertaken to inform and consult on the future of the facility and it's offerings.